 Before selecting a cloud IP phone system supplier, it’s important to know that there are a range of common implementation practices, with providers generally falling into one of two categories:

-- Premium providers with a location in your area may offer a turn-key system that is thoughtfully planned out by project managers and professionally installed by certified technicians.
-They'll ensure that your Local Area Network (LAN) and Wide Area Network (WAN) are ready for a successful deployment of the solution, and are a resource for your IT staff or partner (if you have one) in this highly-specialized work.
+- Full-service providers, with a location in your area, may offer a turn-key system that is thoughtfully planned out by project managers and professionally installed by certified technicians.
+They’ll ensure that your Local Area Network (LAN) and Wide Area Network (WAN) are ready for a successful deployment of the solution, and are a resource for your IT staff or partner (if you have one) in this highly-specialized work.

 The level of support you can expect after the installation is typically in line with the level of support you receive during the installation, so be sure to ask lots of questions during your discovery process regarding how the provider’s implementation process works, and what sort of support the provider will offer afterwards.

 At POPP, we offer an Internet Phone System locally-hosted on the Microsoft Metaswitch® we own and operate.
 For more information on how this system can lower your business communications costs while increasing productivity, contact us using the form below or give us a call at 763-797-7900!